EvaldasBurlingis/BIT-PHP/file_explorer/Readme.md

  - :heavy_check_mark: User can see list of files inside directory
  - :heavy_check_mark: User can see list of folders inside directory
  - :heavy_check_mark: User can move between folders
- - :x: User can create new folder
+ - :heavy_check_mark: User can create new folder
- - :x: User can delete folder
- - :x: User can create new file
  - :x: User can delete file
  - :x: User can read file content
  - :x: User can upload new file